 Can I contribute to VyOS?

 Everyone is welcome to contribute to VyOS.
-Even if you are not a programmer, there are lots of things to do, including writing documentation, testing development builds, and reporting issues.
+Even if you are not a programmer, there are a lot of things you can do, including writing documentation, testing development builds and reporting issues.

 What are the benefits for contributors?

 The goal of introducing LTS release image access subscriptions was to make VyOS development sustainable.

 This is why we made them available for people who help the project move forward, either by purchasing a subscription and thus funding the work of the maintainers, or by participating in the project directly.

 If you are contributing code, substantial amount of testing or documentation writing, or are an active VyOS evangelist, you are eligible for a free LTS image access subscription.

 How do I contribute to documentation?